zoff-kollektiv/cifar/data/people/15-oleksandr-yanukovych.md

 typeOfSanctions: Asset freeze and prohibition to make funds available
 startOfSanctions: 06.03.2014
 ---
-Oleksandr Viktorovych Yanukovych was one of the richest businessmen in Ukraine.
-Forbes  estimated the total value of assets of Alexander Yanukovych was estimated at 510 million USD.
-The rapid growth of the business empire of Alexander Yanukovych held immediately after his father Victor Yanukovych was elected president of Ukraine.
+Oleksandr Viktorovych Yanukovych is the son of the former President and was considered one of the richest businessmen in Ukraine.
+Forbes estimated the total value of assets of Alexander Yanukovych at USD510 million.
+This fortune is alleged to have grown substantially after his father became President.
 [Source](https://pep.org.ua/uk/person/9416#dossier)